espocrm/documentation/administration/workflows.md

 ### After record created

 Triggered only when a new record is created.
-If specified conditions are met then actions will be executed.
+If specified conditions are met, then actions will be executed.

 ### After record saved

 Triggered when a new record is created or an existing record is updated.
-If specified conditions are met then actions will be executed.
+If specified conditions are met, then actions will be executed.

 For workflow rules with this type of trigger it's a common practice to have a condition that checks whether some field was 'changed'.
 E.g. If Case's status is changed then execute some actions.

 ### Scheduled

 Triggered according to the defined scheduling.
 You can setup it to run every day, every week, etc. Actions will be applied for records returned by a specified list report.
-So you need also to create a list report.
+So, you need also to create a list report.

 Scheduling is specified in a crontab notation.